The CNC Machinist Job Descriptions: Duties, Salaries, and Career Path in Australia

 Key Takeaways

-• CNC machinists are vital to the manufacturing industry in Australia, specializing in the operation and management of CNC machines to produce precision parts for various sectors.
+• CNC machinists are vital to the manufacturing industry in Australia, specializing in the operation and management of CNC machines to produce precision parts for various sectors, including trade jobs in Australia and blue-collar jobs.
+The CNC role requires specific skills and competencies.

 • Essential skills for a CNC machinist include machine operation, blueprint reading, CNC programming, precision measurement, and proficiency in CAM software, alongside strong mathematical abilities.

-• The salary for CNC machinists in Australia ranges from 30,000 to 60,000 AUD, influenced by factors such as geographical location, industry, experience, and level of expertise, with potential for higher earnings in specialized fields.
+• The salary for CNC machinists in Australia averages around $75,000 per year or $38 per hour.
+Entry-level positions start at approximately $65,000 per year, while experienced CNC operators can expect to earn up to $90,000 per year.
+These figures vary based on factors such as geographical location, industry, experience, and level of expertise, with potential for higher earnings in specialized fields.

-• Career paths for CNC machinists offer progression to roles like CNC programmer, machine tool designer, or production manager, emphasizing the importance of continuous learning and specialization for career advancement.
+• CNC machinist career paths offer progression to roles like CNC programmer, machine tool designer, or production manager, emphasizing the importance of continuous learning and specialization for career advancement.

 • Safety precautions are paramount for CNC machinists, requiring the use of protective equipment and adherence to safety guidelines to prevent injuries in the workplace.